 The Global Cow makes the international exchange of ideas between dairy farmers as easy--and fun--as possible.

-Personal update from Jill: Our family numbers two adults, three children and two dogs.
-We also have added rabbits, chickens and numerous fish to our household.
-Nathaniel is a junior in high school; Ryan is a freshman; Kiran is in fifth grade.
+Personal update from Jill: Our family numbers two adults, at least three children and two dogs.
+We also have added nine rabbits, 20+ chickens and numerous fish to our household.
+Nathaniel is a sophomore in college; Ryan is about to graduate high school; Kiran is about to graduate middle school!
+Exchange students are also frequently guests in our home!

 We live in beautiful southern Vermont, in the town of Brattleboro (home to the U.S. Holstein Association).
 The office dogs are Abby, an eight-year-old Rottie, and Sofie, a six-year-old yellow Lab.